dakshpareek/spine/PRD.md

 ## Verification

-After completion, the user will run `ctx status` to verify all files are current.
+After completion, the user will run `spine status` to verify all files are current.
 ```

 **Post-Generation:**